Scout Law games are a versatile way to help teach and reinforce the points of the Law to Cub Scouts. They're great for gathering activities!

-- Have the boys go as fast as they can and time each one.
+- Have the Scouts go as fast as they can and time each one.

-- Make two grids, and divide the boys into teams so they can see which team finishes first.
+- Make two grids, and divide the kids into teams so they can see which team finishes first.

 - Have the teams stand behind a starting line.
 They'll run to where the grids are, complete the grid, run back, and tag the next Cub Scout in line.

-For the younger boys, have a copy of the Scout Law nearby to help them out.
+For the younger kids, have a copy of the Scout Law nearby to help them out.